Queenborough School and Maintained Nursery

 How does the setting identify children with additional needs or SEND?

 At Queenborough School and Nursery, we pride ourselves in ensuring that all children are treated as individuals.
-We have a team of highly qualified and experienced staff.
-We are pro-active in ensuring that children with additional needs are identified quickly.
-We liaise closely with parents to discuss our observations and work with our AEN Manager to provide the highest level of care for your child and to ensure we are supporting all children in reaching their full potential.
-Our Nursery teacher holds a welcome meeting for all children before they start Nursery giving parents an opportunity to share any concerns they may have regarding their child starting Nursery
+We have a team of highly qualified and experienced staff who are pro-active in ensuring that children with additional needs are identified quickly.
+We liaise closely with parents to discuss our observations and work with our SENCO (Special Educational Needs Coordinator) to provide the highest level of care for your child and to ensure we are supporting all children in reaching their full potential.
+Our EYFS Leader holds a welcome meeting for all parents and their children before they start Nursery, giving parents an opportunity to share any concerns they may have regarding their child starting Nursery and their individual needs.

 How will I be informed / consulted about the ways in which my child is being supported?

 Within the Nursery setting, Nursery staff are available every day for parents to discuss their child and the progress they are making.
 Before a child joins our Nursery, we invite parents to a welcome meeting and share key information about life at Queenborough Nursery.
-Observations are made of the children and recorded using the online learning journal, Tapestry.
-Nursery staff report to parents three times a year using ‘My Unique Story’ as well as inviting parents in to discuss their child’s progress
+If your child requires additional support or intervention, a targeted support plan is written, in collaboration with parents and all members of the Nursery team support the child in meeting their individual targets.
+This is overseen by the SENCO and Early Years Lead.
+Targeted support plans are reviewed termly with parents, and new targets are identified as needed.

 How will the setting adapt the Early Years Foundation Stage curriculum for my child's needs?